Cabrara’s slam, solo homer lead Tigers over Royals 7-5

 Robbie Grossman singled to load the bases and with Jonathan Schoop at the plate, Jones was thrown out at home after a 2-2 fastball in the dirt got past Salvador Pérez and bounced just behind the home plate circle.
 The catcher made an underhand toss to Zuber, and the pitcher had an easy tag on Jones, who did not slide.

 Schoop worked out an eight-pitch walk, Jeimer Candelario took a called third strike, and Holland relieved.
-Cabrera drove a full-count hanging slider just over the wall in left-center, in front of the fountain area.
+Cabrera drove the full-count hanging slider just over the wall in left-center, in front of the fountain area.

+“I made the count 3-2 and he gave me a good pitch to hit and came through with a home run,” Cabrera said.

 José Ureña (2-4) allowed five runs and 10 hits in six innings.

-Bryan Garcia, José Cisnero and Michael Fulmer combined for three hitless innings of relief, with Fulmer getting three straight outs for his fourth save in four chances.
+Bryan Garcia, José Cisnero and Michael Fulmer combined for three hitless innings of relief, with Fulmer getting three straight outs for his fourth save in four chances as the Tigers matched their longest winning streak this year at four games.

 Minor gave up four runs and 10 hits in six innings with eight strikeouts and no walks.